spearhead-amr/makeaware/README.md

 - [x] numbers near words: not in the format ⑨ but following the format `<span style="font-size:0.9rem;font-weight:bold;font-family: 'PP Editorial New', serif;display:inline-block;width:1.7em;height:1.7em;border-radius:50%;border:1px solid #000;text-align:center;line-height:1.7em;"><span style="display:inline-block;transform:scale(1,1.2);">193</span></span>`
 - [x] Favicon to be changed with transparent background
 - [x] ADDED 5/11: Web manifest and theme colors
+- [x] ADDED 6/11: external links & downloads all in target blank with the correct formatting
 ### Homepage
 - [x] #home-intro > h2: to be chaned into "Data pills ✤ and workshops ⑨ to raise awareness on ✧ antibiotic consumption and antimicrobial resistance" following the same visual (border/empty) as the actual